luisgarcez11/long2lstmarray/README.md

 The goal of `long2lstmarray` is to transform 2D longitudinal data into 3D arrays suitable for neural networks training that require longitudinal data (e.g. Long short-term memory).
-The array output can be used by the R ‘keras’ or other similar packages as a X/label set.
+The array output can be used by the R `keras` or other similar packages as a X/label set.

 ## Installation

-You can install the long2lstmarray from [GitHub](https://github.com/)
+You can install the `long2lstmarray` from [GitHub](https://github.com/)
 with:

 ``` r